Fortnite Rippley vs Sludge challenges: How to finish the full Chapter 2 Season 1 mission

 Search the hidden gnome found in between Logjam Woodworks, a wooden shack, and a bucket tree (1)

 If you've not visited it before, Logjam Woodworks is the lumber mill to the northwest of Slurpy Swamp, and you'll find a wooden shack to the west and bucket tree to the south.
-Head southwest from Logjam Woodworks into the swampy area and the hidden gnome can be found lurking next to some tree roots at the edge of the water.
+To find the Fortnite hidden gnome between Logjam Woodworks, wooden shack, and bucket tree location, head southwest from Logjam Woodworks into the swampy area and the hidden gnome can be found lurking next to some tree roots at the edge of the water.

 Catch a fish with a Fishing Rod, a Harpoon Gun, and an Explosive Weapon (1)